 To apply, please send a resume and cover letter explaining how you will contribute to the activation on the Arts District Campus as a Co-op Artist to firstname.lastname@example.org.

 BCA’s artist-in-residence program offers regional, national, and international artists of all disciplines an opportunity to focus on process rather than product while engaging with the local community in a meaningful way.

 Visiting artists live and work for one to two months in the Breckenridge Arts District, an intimate campus of historic structures nestled under majestic snow-capped peaks in cozy downtown Breckenridge.
 During their live/work residency, artists explore a place-based thematic narrative—whether that means interpreting our spectacular mountain setting, rich local history, or risk-taking spirit; or focusing on an environmental or social topic important to the community.
-BCA will reimburse artists up to $500 for travel, and artists are offered a weekly stipend of $200 to cover food, materials, and other expenses.
+Artists are offered a weekly stipend of $200 to cover food, materials, and other expenses.
 BCA will also provide artists with a stipend of up to $500 for workshop instruction.
 Artist expectations include: facilitating two weekly workshops (on campus), participating in monthly Second Saturdays, and planning and hosting a final presentation or event produced in collaboration with a local partner.
 Artists with teaching experience will be favored.
 BCA offers classes in the following mediums: ceramics, metalsmithing, glassblowing, welding, printmaking, sewing/textiles, painting, woodworking, mountain crafts + skills, kids workshops, mixed media.
 Artists living in Summit County are not eligible for this residency.
 Only artists with a website or social media platform will be considered.

 Exhibiting artists are curated artists who participate in BCA’s annual exhibition or festival programs, which include both indoor gallery spaces and outdoor installation sites.
 These artists may be eligible to receive housing on campus along with a negotiated artist fee.
 Exhibiting artists staying in the Tin Shop or Robert Whyte House are asked to host one artist talk, workshop during their stay, in addition to any exhibition-related obligations that have been contracted separately.
 Click here for more information and how to apply.